Monday, September 28, 2015

 Carmen got sick a few years ago, and they had to move from the Montclair house -- which was listed for $888,888, appropriately enough, and sold quickly -- to a nursing home.
 Soon, it was clear that advancing age had left Yogi frail enough that he was no longer living there just for her.

 She died on March 6, 2014, at age 85, after 65 years of marriage.
-They raised 3 sons, Larry, Dale (who also played in the majors, including on the Yankees under his father) and Tim (a receiver at the University of Massachusetts who briefly played with the Baltimore Colts as a kick returner in 1974 -- no, he didn't wear Number 88, instead wearing 84).
+They raised 3 sons, Larry, Dale and Tim.
+Dale who also played in the majors, including on the Yankees under his father.
+Tim's sport was football: He was a receiver at the University of Massachusetts, and briefly played with the Baltimore Colts as a kick returner in 1974.
+No, he didn't wear Number 88: Instead, he wore 84.
 Tim runs the company that handles Yogi's business affairs, named LTD Enterprises for them (Larry, Tim, Dale).
 Yogi and Carm had 11 grandchildren.

 It's hard for Yogi to get around these days.
 When he's introduced on Old-Timers' Day, it's always last, together with Whitey Ford, who's in a bit better shape but is still 86, on a golf cart.
 He looks so old, and very weak.
 (UPDATE: On Old-Timers Day 2015, Yogi wasn't well enough to attend.)